MuonCollider-WG4/rectilinear/README.md

 # rectilinear (Edited by Ruihu Zhu)
 These are lattice files for a 10-stage rectilinear cooling channel.
 These files are the basis for my future NIMA paper.
+G4Beamline-3.08 is used.
 The whole simulation is done stage by stage.
 Once you have run the simulation for a stage, you will get a 'for009.dat'-type file and then you can use ecalc9f to analyze the beam properties.

 1. Folder name: